-The Chicago-Kent Honors Scholars Program provides renewable scholarships of full-tuition and living expenses, research assistantships, and special seminars to a select group of students who demonstrate exceptional academic and leadership ability.
+The Chicago-Kent Honors Scholars Program provides renewable scholarships of full-tuition and special seminars to a select group of students who demonstrate exceptional academic and leadership ability.

-All continuing students are automatically considered for available merit-based scholarships.
-Merit-based scholarships are based solely on academic performance and do not require demonstration of financial need.
-In recent years, upper-level law students who rank in the top of their graduating class have been awarded modest merit scholarships.
+All continuing students are automatically considered for class rank merit scholarships.
+Class rank scholarships are based solely on academic performance and do not require demonstration of financial need.
+In recent years, upper-level law students who rank in the top 5% and 10% of their graduating class have been awarded class rank merit scholarships.

 Chicago-Kent typically awards a limited number of financial need-based scholarships each year.
 Available awards and application instructions are posted in the "Scholarships" section of the Chicago-Kent Record as awards become available.